MicrosoftDocs/visualstudio-docs/docs/ide/reference/code-styles-refactoring-options.md

 For .NET code style rules that apply during build and refactoring, that is, those that have an ID of the form `IDEXXXX`, see [Code style rules](/dotnet/fundamentals/code-analysis/style-rules/).

-## Refactoring options

-Use these options to customize how you want operators placed when wrapping lines of code during a refactor:
+Use this option to customize how you want operators placed when wrapping lines of code during a refactor.

 Example *.editorconfig* file: